casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ### Application Goals

 The Goal is to design a music generator that is capable of generating melodies that are both musically expressive and have a certain coherency.
-The model will generate a monophonic melody line, (which will be responsive to a real time input melody. )
+The model will generate a monophonic melody line.

 ### Research Goals / Question